stuartore/vendor_addons_xiaomi_apps/README.md

 Contain Xiaomi Push on non-MIUI systems as well as Huawei Appmarket on non-Huawei(or Honor) devices

 ## How-to
 复制下方两行到设备树`device.mk`
+copy the following two lines to your device tree
 ```
-# contain this line in your device tree
+# Vendor addons

 $(call inherit-product, vendor/addons/xiaomi/apps/config.mk)
 ```